Maintenance & Custody

 - Respondent’s income, assets, and financial liabilities.

-- Effective Date: Maintenance is now awarded from the date of filing the application, not the date of the order.
+- Effective Date: Maintenance is now awarded from the date of filing the application.

 Child Custody Laws & Procedures in India